JonathanJTang/Pawfriends/README.md

 ## User Journey of Pawfriends - I. Main page

-0. After you navigate to the heroke wep page, you would be able to see a login page.
+0. After you navigate to the website landing page, you would be able to see a login page.
 1. You can check functionalities as an user or as an admin.
 2. For ease, we will provide you the credentials admin(ID) - admin(password) and user(ID) - user(password) for checking functionalities.
 However, we do have a page for login and a page for creating login credentials that are directed from the main page's `Register` button.
 3. You will be able to see three different sections: Posts, Trades, and Services.
 You can navigate to each section by clicking this header.